 What inspired authoradventures.org?
 Click Beginnings.

-Having lived on both US coasts, she has served in executive and community relations capacities, regionally and nationally, for educational non-profits, public television, libraries, and schools.
-She is an editor for the John Corcoran Foundation and represents local literary arts on the Arts Council of Conejo Valley Board of Directors.
-She has a Master’s in Information Science (UCLA), a Bachelor of Science (University of Miami), book publishing credentials (Columbia University, University of Denver), and completed a year of studies at the University of Kent at Canterbury, U.K. She is a lifelong traveler to literary landmarks celebrating diverse traditions and an advocate for their preservation.
+Having lived, worked, and studied in several US regions and abroad, she has served in executive and community relations capacities for regional and national educational non-profits, public television, libraries, government programs, and schools.
+She is a member of the University of Kent US Alumni Board supporting Fulbright scholars, the Arts Council of the Conejo Valley Board of Directors on behalf of community arts organizations, and the John Corcoran Foundation publishing team.
+She has a Master’s in Information Science (UCLA), a Bachelor of Science (University of Miami), book publishing credentials (Columbia University, University of Denver), and completed a year of studies at the University of Kent at Canterbury.
+She is a lifelong traveler to literary landmarks celebrating diverse traditions and an advocate for their preservation.
 Her day-job as an editor affords her the opportunity to generate national awards for writers, educators, producers, and STEM innovators.

 Rebecca Blake Beech is a partner and major contributor of writings and photography to Author Adventures with over 20 years of varied teaching experience.
 She has worked with at-risk high school students, been employed as a private ESL (English as a Second Language) tutor, and substitute taught in public and private schools in Greater Los Angeles.
 An avid and award-winning volunteer, she has made living history presentations to hundreds of students in public, private, and homeschool settings, and taught ESL in LAUSD Adult Schools.
 As a student teacher, she taught ESL in a public school in Paris, France.
 She holds a Bachelor of Arts in English (UCLA) and a Multiple Subjects Teacher’s Credential (CSULA).
 She has a special interest in literary sites in the Midwest, book-themed family trips, photography, and hosting and attending parties with literary and historical themes in her early 20th century neighborhood.